 Step 8 - Accept the transfer from Namecheap

-After you've entered your authorization code, Namecheap sends an email to the domain Registrant with a link to approve or deny the transfer.
-If you don't click the link, Namecheap will automatically approve the transfer within five days of entering your authorization code.
+After you've entered your authorization code, Namecheap sends an email to the domain Registrant with a link to approve or reject the transfer.
+If you don't click the link, Namecheap will automatically approve the transfer within five days of entering the authorization code.

 Step 9 - Check the transfer status and fix issues